grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 The caching backend to use when storing cached queries.
 Options: memory

-> **Note:** This setting enables the caching feature, but does not enable query caching for any data source.
-To enable query caching for a data source, refer to the data source’s configuration page.
+> **Note:** This setting enables the caching feature, but it does not enable query caching for any data source.
+To enable query caching for a data source, update the setting on the data source’s configuration page.

 ### enabled